 Imperica have a good interview, if you want to know some more.

-Here’s a presentation at Electromagnetic Field earlier this year:
+Here’s a presentation from Electromagnetic Field.

 You can follow me on twitter: Follow @erocdrahs

 This website is primarily devoted to my personal works, under the name shardcore.
 You can find information about my collaborative work at The Fortunecats

 You can send a message to shardcore at email@example.com